OUR TEAM

 Jocelyn founded Cascades Carnivore Project as a shoestring effort to address the conservation issues facing rare carnivores in the Cascade Mountain Range.
 She earned her PhD in Conservation Genetics from the University of California Davis where she focused on the ecology and conservation of the Cascade red fox.
 Jocelyn loves mountain ecosystems and employing genetic and ecological tools to better understand how carnivores and their habitats are faring in the face of climate change.

-Conservation program manager
+conservation program manager

 Gretchen Kay Stuart

-Communications Manager | Partner Conservation Photographer
+Communications Manager | Conservation Photographer PARTNER

 Kirsten Bailey